Dan Snow: Career

-Snow presented his first programme in October 2002 just after graduating from university, co-presenting the BBC's 60th anniversary special on the Battles of El Alamein with his father Peter.
-The two then collaborated to present an eight-part documentary series called Battlefield Britain, which aired in 2004, and won a BAFTA Craft Award for special effects.
-The same year, Snow won a Sony award as one of the presenters on the LBC Boat Race coverage.
-Snow presented on the Canadian Broadcasting Corporation's specials, with his mother Ann MacMillan, for Queen Elizabeth II's funeral and King Charles III's coronation.
+Snow presented his first programme in October 2002, shortly after graduating from university, co-presenting the BBC's 60th anniversary special on the Battles of El Alamein with his father.
+The two then collaborated on an eight-part documentary series, Battlefield Britain, which aired in 2004 and won a BAFTA Craft Award for special effects.
+In the same year, Snow won a Sony award as one of the presenters covering the Oxford-Cambridge Boat Race on the Thames.

-Snow has presented on many state occasions such as the 200th anniversary celebration of the Battle of Trafalgar, Beating Retreat 2006, the 60th anniversary of the end of World War Two, the 90th anniversary of the Armistice in November 2008, Trooping the Colour and the Lord Mayor's Show.
-Snow again collaborated with his father to present BBC 2's 20th Century Battlefields and its print edition.
-The series covers battles all around the world and is presented in similar fashion to the first Battlefield Britain.
+Snow has presented on many state occasions, including the 200th anniversary celebration of the Battle of Trafalgar, Beating Retreat 2006, the 60th anniversary of the end of the Second World War, the 90th anniversary of the First World War Armistice in November 2008, Trooping the Colour, and the Lord Mayor's Show.
+He again collaborated with his father to present BBC 2's 20th Century Battlefields and its print edition.
+The series covers battles around the world and is presented in a similar fashion to Battlefield Britain.

+In 2015, he founded History Hit, his own History media brand.
+It began as a podcast and has grown into a network encompassing a streaming service, Youtube channel, and multiple podcasts.

+Snow presented on the Canadian Broadcasting Corporation's specials, with his mother for the funeral of Queen Elizabeth in 2022 and the coronation of Charles III and Camilla the following year.

-In early 2022, Snow was part of the Endurance22 expedition that found Antarctic explorer Sir Ernest Shackleton's lost vessel, Endurance, 107 years after it sank in the Weddell Sea.
-It was announced he would dance with Nadiya Bychkova for the 2023 Strictly Come Dancing Christmas Special.
+In early 2022, Snow took part in the Endurance22 expedition that located Antarctic explorer Sir Ernest Shackleton's lost vessel, Endurance, 107 years after it sank in the Weddell Sea.
+He danced with Nadiya Bychkova in the 2023 Strictly Come Dancing Christmas Special.